 1. B’s Coffee

-B’s Coffee is located on Johnston Center Drive in town.
+B’s Coffee is located on Johnstown Center Drive in town.
 In addition to their variety of hot and cold coffee options, B’s offers smoothies, shakes, tea, and fresh baked goods like cookies, pastries, and brownies.

 They also offer a number of delectable hot chocolates, as well as almond and soy milk for the lactose intolerant, and protein powder for those in dire need of muscle mass.